-Programs funded by Potomac Health Foundation grants must serve communities in the Foundation geographic service area and endeavor to improve the health of the community.
-The Foundation makes grants to organizations through three programs of support:
+Programs funded by Potomac Health Foundation grants must serve communities in the Foundation geographic service area and endeavor to improve the health of the community by increasing access to health care for the medically underserved.
+The Foundation makes grants to organizations through these programs of support:

 Howard L. Greenhouse Large Grant Program: The large majority of the Foundation’s grant making is done through the Howard L. Greenhouse Large Grant Program.
 This program makes project-based grants, renewable on an annual basis, through an open Request for Proposals (RFP) process.
 The inaugural Large Grants were made in 2011.